westmere7/Adflow_local/README.md

 - **Drag-reorder, inline rename, sort** — double-click a column header to rename, drag headers to reorder columns, drag the ⋮⋮ grip on each row to reorder rows, click the sort icon for asc/desc/none.
 - **Batch export** — **Export All Versions** produces one folder per row (named from the key column), each holding the full compliant ZIP set, through the standard export pipeline.

-Frames need no special handling — a frame-1 and frame-2 headline are simply two differently-named slots, so multi-frame ads merge correctly out of the box.
+Frames need no special handling: a frame-1 heading and a frame-2 heading are two differently named slots, so multi-frame ads merge correctly without extra setup.

 ---

-## Headline Feature: Video & GIF Export
+## Video & GIF Export

 The same renderer that builds the HTML5 package also produces **MP4 video** and **animated GIF**, frame-accurately and entirely on your machine.
 Nothing is uploaded.